redbo/swiftmemcache/README.md

-Memcache client and middleware for Swift that is able to do SASL auth.
+Memcache client and middleware that supports SASL auth.
+This was written for Openstack Swift, but there's nothing swift-specific in it.

-It requires eventlet and pure\_sasl
+It has no dependencies (though it will try to import eventlet.socket and simplejson, falling back on stdlib socket and json).

 You can set a username and password in the filter section of your proxy config when you add the middleware, or to your /etc/swift/memcached.conf if you swing